NYC bike path killer convicted, could face the death penalty

 The defense asked jurors to acquit Saipov of racketeering charges, saying he intended to die a martyr and was not conspiring with the Islamic State organization, despite voluminous amounts of propaganda from the group found on his electronic devices and at his home.

-Saipov, who moved legally to the U.S. from Uzbekistan in 2010 and lived in Ohio and Florida before joining his family in Paterson, New Jersey, did not testify at his trial.
+He sat quietly each day, unlike at a 2019 pretrial hearing where he insisted on questioning the judge about why he should be judged for eight deaths when “thousands and thousands of Muslims are dying all over the world.”

-He sat quietly each day, unlike at a pretrial hearing in 2019 when he insisted on questioning the judge about why he should be judged for eight deaths when “thousands and thousands of Muslims are dying all over the world.”
+Saipov moved legally to the U.S. from Uzbekistan in 2010 and lived in Ohio and Florida before joining his family in Paterson, New Jersey.

 Prosecutors said Saipov attacked civilians to impress the Islamic State group so he could become a member and appeared pleased with his work, smiling when he spoke to an FBI agent afterward.

 Among those testifying were several family members from Belgium who were injured in the attack.
-Aristide Melissas, a father, said he had challenged family members to race their bikes to the World Trade Center with the loser paying for ice cream.
-Struck by Saipov’s truck, his skull was fractured and he underwent brain surgery.
+Aristide Melissas, a father, said he had challenged family members to race their bikes to the World Trade Center, with the loser paying for ice cream.
+When he was struck by Saipov’s truck, his skull was fractured.
+He underwent brain surgery.

 His wife, Marion Van Reeth, spoke of waking up in a hospital to learn her legs had been amputated.

-Saipov’s lawyers have said the death penalty process was irrevocably tainted by former President Donald Trump, who tweeted a day after the attack that Saipov “SHOULD GET DEATH PENALTY!”
+Saipov’s lawyers have said the death penalty process was irreparably tainted by former President Donald Trump, who tweeted a day after the attack that Saipov “SHOULD GET DEATH PENALTY!”

-President Joe Biden instituted a moratorium on executions for federal crimes after taking office.
+President Joe Biden subsequently instituted a moratorium on executions for federal crimes.

 Until Saipov’s trial, Biden’s Justice Department, under Attorney General Merrick Garland, had not launched any new attempt to obtain the death penalty in a federal case.
 But Garland has allowed U.S. prosecutors to continue advocating for capital punishment in cases inherited from previous administrations.

-It has been a decade since a jury in New York last considered the death penalty
+It has been a decade since a jury in New York last considered the death penalty.

-Federal juries in Brooklyn twice handed up a death sentence to a man who murdered two New York police detectives, once in 2007 and again in 2013, but both sentences were tossed out on appeal.
+Federal juries in Brooklyn twice gave a death sentence to a man who murdered two New York police detectives, once in 2007 and again in 2013, but both sentences were tossed out on appeal.
 A judge ultimately ruled the killer was intellectually disabled.

 In 2001, just weeks before the Sept.
-11 attacks, federal jurors in Manhattan declined to impose a death sentence on two men convicted in the deadly bombings of two U.S. embassies in Africa after their lawyers urged them not to make the defendants into martyrs.
+11 attacks, federal jurors in Manhattan declined to impose a death sentence on two men convicted in the deadly bombings of two U.S. embassies in Africa.
+The men’s lawyers had urged jurors not to make the defendants into martyrs.